Trapped intestinal gas - What to do

 2. Starting from the bottom of the Sigmoid Colon, place one hand on top of the other, almost flat against your tummy.
 Using your fingers, apply pressure in small circular movements.

 Careful not to apply too much pressure at first.
 The pressure should be applied using your fingers as the hands are descending forming the small circle and almost no pressure on the way back up, closing the circle.
 As you complete the circle, start a new circle slightly further up and repeat until your fingers come up to the diaphragm, just below the rib cage.

 Here is another diagram to help you start.
 Follow the white line's curves from the bottom to the top.
 When at the diaphragm push everything back down following the white arrow.

 3. Now, glide your fingers and push the trapped intestinal gas and faecal matter all the way back down pass the Sigmoid to the top level of the rectum, which is your groin area.

-5. Start again doing the small circles with your fingers imitating and following the white line's curves in the picture starting from the top right hand side.
-Always applying light pressure towards the Sigmoid and almost no pressure when going the opposite direction.
+5. Start again doing the small circles with your fingers imitating and following the white line's curves in the picture starting from the top right-hand side.
+Always applying light pressure towards the Sigmoid and almost no pressure when going in the opposite direction.

 Try charcoal activated tablets

 Charcoal works on two levels: it absorbs excess air in the digestive tract and absorbs the toxins that cause the foul smell that sometimes accompanies flatulence.
 The best way to take activated charcoal is before meals.
 This way, you can prevent trapped intestinal gas and bloating problems before they start.
 Chew food thoroughly

 In order to absorb food more efficiently, make sure you chew it properly and maybe eat 4-5 small meals a day instead of the traditional big three.
 Gas is created, in most cases, by food that we’re having a hard time breaking down.